pudly/schmopera-hugo/content/articles/pbo-traviata.md

 related_companies = []
 related_people = []
 short_description = "Like the jewels she wore (and there were many), soprano Kristina Mkhitaryan sparkled in the starring role, singing with agility, clarity, and show-stopping emotional depth.
-Her soft, liquid entrances in \"Addio, del passato\" melded impeccably with the plaintive oboe solo." slug = "pbo-traviata" title = "PBO Traviata" youtube_url = ""
+Her soft, liquid entrances in \"Addio, del passato\" melded impeccably with the plaintive oboe solo." slug = "a-real-woman-shines-through-reductive-traviata-in-palm-beach" title = "A real woman shines through reductive Traviata in Palm Beach" youtube_url = ""

 +++